History

 The London Survey Method (see more below) was used for a rolling programme of surveys, from the mid-eighties to 2009.
 The habitat survey data from that programme were collated by GiGL and formed the baseline of the habitat survey dataset for London that has underpinned GiGL’s primary habitat dataset for a decade.

-Now, in 2019, GiGL have developed a database within which we maintain and update habitat data based on a combination of the original 1984-2009 survey information and additional boundaries and broad classifications provided by Ordnance Survey.
+In 2019, GiGL developed a database within which we maintain and update habitat data based on a combination of the original 1984-2009 survey information and additional boundaries and broad classifications provided by Ordnance Survey.
 This database represents the future of habitat data managed by GiGL and enables a more flexible updating and presentation of habitat information.
-Read more about the project to arrive at the beta version of this new database in this GiGLer article.
+The database has been developed since 2019 with more recent incoming habitat data, and when published will included the use of UKHab classification system and condition scores to meet the Biodiversity Net Gain (BNG) needs of our partners.
+Read more about the project to prepare the habitat data for BNG in this GiGLer article.

 London Survey Methodology